Plant-holistic-study-agency/fastStructure/README.md

 Submitting to the short queue is fine as this should only take a few minutes.

-Then run the choosek.py script
+Then run the choosek.py script.
 Ex:

 $ python /share/pkg/fastStructure/v1.0-4-ge47212f/chooseK.py --input=20190102_sc-sg-spm20mac2